► Electric cars: an explainer

 Further electric reading

-Sure, they’re more expensive than their ice-counterparts right now, but aside from price, an EV will fit into most scenarios in a similar way to a petrol or diesel car – but with lower running costs.
-Think about the length of journeys you tend to do, are they shorter than the range of an EV?
+Think about the length of journeys you tend to do, for starters; are they shorter than the range of an EV?
 Will you have opportunities to charge up at work, or en route, or at home?
 If so, and you see an EV fitting neatly into your life, click here for a list of the best electric cars.

-If you chose to wait, you could drive some very innovative metal from the likes of Volkswagen, Mercedes and more.
+If you chose to wait, though, you could drive some very innovative metal from the likes of Volkswagen, Mercedes-Benz, Honda and more.
 Want to know more about those?
 Read our guide to the most interesting upcoming electric cars here.

 Should I buy a used electric car?

-Buying a used EV is surprisingly similar to buying any secondhand car, and some aspects are much better: Brake wear reduced thanks to regenerative technology, there’s less dirt and pollution from oil and combustion, and simple single-speed transmissions go wrong less than conventional ones.
+Buying a used EV is surprisingly similar to buying any secondhand car, and some aspects are much better: brake wear is reduced thanks to regenerative technology, there’s less mess from oil and combustion, and the drivetrains are often durable and straightforward.

-The downside is that if things go wrong, repairs can still be very expensive and time-consuming.
-A dying or duff battery pack could cost thousands of pounds to replace, for example, so if a deal looks too good to be true it could be a much bigger gamble than you anticipated.
+The downside is that, if things go wrong, repairs can still be very expensive and time-consuming.
+A dying or duff battery pack could cost thousands of pounds to replace, for example, so if a deal looks too good to be true then it could be a much bigger gamble than you anticipated.
 Read our guide to getting a used electric car here.

 How does an electric car work?

-Full electric cars shun an ICE (or internal combustion engine) for electric power, and use a motor to convert electrical energy from the battery into kinetic energy in the wheels.
-Usually electric cars have one motor – usually powering the rear-axle – but higher-end EVs such as the Audi e-Tron and Tesla Model 3 Performance use a motor per axle, and therefore have all-wheel-drive.
+Pure electric cars shun the use of an ICE (internal combustion engine) and instead rely on a large battery pack to power an electric motor which drives the car’s wheels.
+Usually, electric cars have one motor that drives the front or rear axle – but higher-end EVs, such as the Audi e-Tron and Tesla Model 3 Performance, use a motor per axle to deliver all-wheel drive.

 Efforts are also made to avoid the battery pack intruding into the passenger or boot area, which would compromise comfort and practicality.
 In many cases, this results in a low-profile pack that is mounted near to the ground.
-This is also good for handling, as it lowers the centre of gravity of the car.
-It’s a layout seen on pretty much all EVs you can buy nowadays; from the highly practical Audi e-Tron and Kia Soul EV, to the Polestar 2 and Tesla Roadster.
+This is also good for handling, as it lowers the centre of gravity of the car and improves its handling.
+It’s a set-up found in pretty much all EVs you can buy nowadays, from the highly practical Audi e-Tron and Kia Soul EV, to the Polestar 2 and Tesla Roadster.

 How does an electric car charge – and what does it cost?

 In principle, charging an EV is exactly like charging a mobile phone.
-Once the battery has been depleted, EVs need to be plugged into a charging point.
-There are currently a few connection standards in 2019, and although there faster ones coming in the next few years, they’ll be found on higher-end models, first.
+Once the battery has been depleted, an electric car needs to be plugged into a charging point.
+Public charging points are available but, if you’ve a suitable space, you can also have a charging point installed at your home.

 Charging stations for electric cars used to be few and far between but, as governments and car makers pour money into zero-emissions vehicles, electric charging points are springing up all over the country.
-Range is growing all the time, too, thanks to technological improvements in areas such as batteries, motors, control systems and regeneration.
+The range of EVs is growing all the time, too, thanks to technological improvements in areas such as batteries, motors, control systems and regeneration.

 What’s more, it’s important to remember that an EV isn’t topped up in the same way a petrol or diesel car is.
-Electric chargers can be installed at your home – with destination chargers at the other end of your journey – so you’ll effectively beginning most rides with full charge anyway.
+Electric chargers can be installed at your home – with destination chargers at the other end of your journey – so you’ll effectively start most drives with a full charge anyway.

 Want more good news?
-They're not too expensive to run either.
+Electric cars typically aren’t expensive to run, either.